Alisher1119/merge/README.md

 # Object merge utility

-This repository contains two utility functions, `mergeBy` and `linearMerge`, for merging objects in an array based on a specified key.
+This repository contains two utility functions, `mergeBy` and `linearMerge`, for merging objects in an array based on a specified key or deep key.
 These functions can be particularly useful for consolidating data from various sources or handling data transformation in applications.

 ## Functions

 ### `mergeBy`

-Merges objects in an array based on a specified key.
+Merges objects in an array based on a specified key or deep key.
 If two objects have the same key value, their properties are combined.

 #### Signature